 Through Cinema Therapy we use movies to help you develop skills for living your best life and unlocking your inner strength, based on principles from psychology and family therapy.
 For more like our Cinema Therapy Facebook page.

-We loved Frozen 2.
+I loved Frozen 2.
 It has so much meat on the bone, as it were, to chew on when it comes to developing, maintaining, and growing healthy relationships.
 It packs an incredible amount of wisdom into its running time; healing communities from poor leadership, dealing with betrayal, restoring trust, turning enemies into friends, coping with grief, managing the pressure of responsibility, and building trust between siblings, friends, and romantic partners all factor in.
 There is much to dissect, and future articles will do so.
 But one moment in particular sent shocks of joy to my system.
 It involved Kristoff, Anna, and six simple, beautiful, powerful words.
 (Spoilers ahead)